 If you recently bought a vacation home in the Panama City Beach area, I don’t need to tell you that you’ve made a smart decision — you already know it.
 Panama City Beach and the surrounding communities are some of Florida’s most sought-after destinations among vacationers who are in search of some fun in the sun.
 In addition to the incredible beaches, many shops and spas, and the vibrant dining and nightlife scene, this region of the Florida panhandle is home to many points of interest.

 Because of this, the Panama City Beach area is considered a prime location for beach homes and condominiums, with single family properties and condos accounting for a majority of vacation rentals in this region.
-In fact, our Rented.com 2016 Short-Term Rental Income Report rates Panama City Beach as the most profitable place in America to buy a vacation rental property, with an estimated rental income of $28,800.
+In fact, our Rented.com 2019 Short-Term Rental Income Report rates Panama City Beach as one of the most profitable place in America to buy a vacation rental property, with an estimated rental income of $28,800.

 Managing a beachfront property on Panama City Beach comes with unique challenges that local property managers are experts in handling.
 Image: Pixabay user paulbr75